Whitegrove

 Whitegrove or Warfield Green is a suburb of Bracknell in the English county of Berkshire.
 It stands within the bounds of the civil parish of Warfield.

 Geography

 The settlement lies north of the A329 road and is approximately 1 mi north-east of Bracknell town centre.

 Government

-Electorally, Whitegrove comes under the Warfield Harvest Ride ward of Bracknell Forest Council.
-It falls within the Windsor parliamentary constituency.
+Electorally, Whitegrove comes under the Whitegrove ward of Bracknell Forest Council.
+It falls within the Bracknell parliamentary constituency.

 Local amenities

 Local amenities include Whitegrove Primary School and Whitegrove Library.

 Whitegrove Football Club has over 360 children, boys and Girls, ranging from under 7's to under 17's playing in a number of local leagues.

-On the northern edge of Whitegrove there is a local nature reserves called Hayley Green Wood.
+On the edges of Whitegrove there is are two local nature reserves: Hayley Green Wood, located to the north, and Whitegrove Copse, located to the west.